therishabh/salesforce-visualforce/README.md

 ## What is Visualforce ?
 - Visualforce is the component-based user interface framework for the Force.com platform.
 - The framework includes a tag-based markup language, similar to HTML.
 So just like in HTML we have tags like <body> tag and p tag etc. Similarly in visualforce we have tags.
+- A web development framework that allows you to create custom user interfaces that can be used in the Lightning Platform
+- Each Visualforce page can be accessible by a unique URL
+- Visualforce Page uses tag based markup which is similar to HTML.
+Each tag has its own properties and corresponds to a user interface element such a block, section, list, row, etc.
+- Lot of flexibility as VF markup can easily be mixed with generic HTML, Javascript, CSS which in turn provides flexibility in creating custom screens for users.
+- Visualfofce has nearly 150 built in components that you can use on the page to build custom screens & pages.

 ### When you should use Visualforce ?
 Visualforce consists of a tag-based markup language that gives developers a more powerful way of building applications and customizing the Salesforce user interface.
 With Visualforce you can: